Facebook Twitter Tumblr Close Skip to main content

 “Protecting Social Security and Medicare is important to me,” Brown said in a recent YouTube video that his campaign sent to us.
 “After I was medically retired from the military, Social Security and Medicare were there for me when I needed it most.”

 Brown also said, like former President Donald Trump, he supports exempting Social Security benefits from federal income tax.
 Such a plan would have the net effect of increasing benefits for some seniors, but it also would increase the federal deficit unless the revenue loss is offset.
-Taxing Social Security benefits raised $51 billion in revenue in 2024, according to the Social Security Administration.
+Taxing Social Security benefits raised $51 billion in revenue in 2024 for the 2023 tax year, according to the Social Security Administration.

 Other Evidence From Rosen Campaign